luisbdavila/Cars4You_End2End_ML_Pipeline_Project/README.md

 ├── Code/
 │   ├── predictions/                      # Folder to store the predictions of the Deployment │   │
-│   ├── Cars4you_Brand_Modeling.ipynb     # Notebook: Brand-specific modeling/analysis
+│   ├── Cars4you_Brand_Modeling.ipynb     # Notebook: Open-Ended Section
-│   ├── Cars4you_EDA_Preprocessing.ipynb  # Notebook: Exploratory Data Analysis and initial preprocessing
+│   ├── Cars4you_EDA_Preprocessing.ipynb  # Notebook: Data Exploration and Preprocessing
-│   ├── Cars4you_Modeling.ipynb           # Notebook: Main modeling/training experiments
+│   ├── Cars4you_Modeling.ipynb           # Notebook: Regression Benchmarking
 │   ├── utils.py                          # Utility functions for the project
 │   └── final_model_col_dics.pkl          # Final objects fitted when predict using brands
 │